ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Key Attestation Evidence

 This example shows a PKIX Evidence object that is attesting two different application keys held within the HSM.
-For the purposes of this example, the Platform Entity is kept short.
+For the purposes of this example, the Platform Element is kept short.
 This example embeds the AK and Intermediate CA certificates in the Evidence object.
 It chains to the same root as above.

 ~~~